j-mnr/gophergo.dev/content/basics/09-slice.md

 them!
 And to top it all off they come with a really nice optimization for strings.

-Also feel free to checkout the community driven {{< anchor-new-window "Slice Tricks" "https://github.com/golang/go/wiki/SliceTricks" >}}!
-And if you want more input from one of the creators of Go, Rob Pike, check out the {{< anchor-new-window "Go Blog" "https://go.dev/blog/slices" >}} on it!
+Also feel free to checkout the community driven [Slice Tricks](https://github.com/golang/go/wiki/SliceTricks)!
+And if you want more input from one of the creators of Go, Rob Pike, check out the [Go Blog](https://go.dev/blog/slices) on it!
 We'll take this 🥧 one _slice_ at a time 😹

 ## Setup